Benchmarking Cognitive Biases in Large Language Models as Evaluators: Human Preference Study

 \subsection{Details on using RBO}

+Rank-biased overlap (RBO) \footnote{We implemented RBO using the python package `rbo': \href{https://pypi.org/project/rbo/}{https://pypi.org/project/rbo/}.} is a widely used metric for evaluating the similarity between two ranked lists and is particularly relevant for tasks in information retrieval \citep{Oh2022RankLS, sun2023chatgpt}.
+The RBO value ranges from 0 (non-conjoint) to 1 (identical).
+In more detail, 0 indicates that there is no intersection or similarity, while 1 indicates a total intersection and complete similarity between two ranked lists, A and B, in terms of ranked elements and order.
+Unlike classical correlation-based metrics such as Kendall’s tau or Spearman’s rank correlation, RBO is intersection-based, so there is no criteria range of value for RBO regarding the interpretation of its score.
+Rather, a higher continuous value of RBO means a higher ranking similarity between A and B.

-Rank-biased overlap (RBO) is a widely used metric for evaluating the similarity between two ranked lists and is particularly relevant for tasks in information retrieval \citep{Oh2022RankLS, sun2023chatgpt}.
-Unlike traditional correlation-based metrics like Kendall's $\tau$ or Spearman's $\rho$, RBO allows for greater weighting of the top \(k\) elements in the ranked lists being compared.
-This feature makes RBO well-suited for our experimental setup, where AMT workers were tasked with reading and ranking 15 outputs generated by LLMs.
+In addition, unlike traditional correlation-based metrics like Kendall's $\tau$ or Spearman's $\rho$, RBO allows for greater weighting of the top \(k\) elements in the ranked lists being compared.
+This feature makes RBO well-suited for our experimental setup, where AMT workers were tasked with reading and ranking 13 outputs generated by LLMs.
 We operate under the assumption that workers are likely to place the highest-quality texts at the top five positions of their ranked lists.

 This idea of weighing the top elements in the ranked outputs aligns with previous research, which claims RBO to be an effective metric for the agreement between ranked annotations with human rationals and automated evaluations, especially when greater importance is given to the top-ranked elements \citep{jorgensen-etal-2022-multilingual}.
 Given these considerations, which are highly relevant to our own study, we decided to use RBO as the metric for assessing agreement between human preferences and LLM evaluations.